RadekDobrovolny/laska/README.md

 # laska
-What is love?
-Summer school 2022
+# What is love?

+The project is based on a tender questionnaire from the KISK Summer School 2022.